jenky/laravel-plupload/README.md

 composer require jenky/laravel-plupload
 ```

+Laravel 5.5+ uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

-**For Laravel 5.4 and below**
+**For Laravel 5.4 or older**

-After updating composer, add the ServiceProvider to the providers array in `config/app.php`
+Add the ServiceProvider to the providers array in `config/app.php`
 ```php
 Jenky\LaravelPlupload\PluploadServiceProvider::class,
 ```